-If emptiness is becoming an increasing problem for you, it could signify that you are starting to become more conscious.
+If feeling empty is becoming an increasingly large problem for you, it could signify that you are starting to become more conscious.
+You’re starting to spiritually awaken.
 You’re starting to reach breaking point.
 Your soul, locked away, is sick and tired of being ignored.
 It is trying to get your attention.
 Emptiness is the messenger.
 And although it may seem like a horrible thing to experience, it is actually a blessing in disguise my friend.
 (More on that soon.)

 3. Suppressed and Repressed Emotions

-If emptiness is a constant companion with you, even on your spiritual path, it could be because you are suppressing and repressing emotion.
+If emptiness is a constant companion with you, even on your spiritual journey, it could be because you are suppressing and repressing emotion.

 The problem with suppressing and repressing emotions is that over time, they begin to build and stagnate within you.
 The more your emotions are dammed up inside, the more disconnected you feel from yourself.
-The more disconnected you feel, the more emptiness you feel.
+The more disconnected you feel, the more you feel empty.

-If you want to read more about this issue, I recommend checking out my article on emotional numbness.
+If you want to read more about this issue, I recommend checking out our article on emotional numbness.

-Now you might be wondering “Yeah, OK, I feel empty … but what’s the solution?”
+Now you might be wondering “Yeah, OK, I’m feeling empty … but what’s the solution?”

 1. Establish your own spiritual practice